 San Marco is home to many of the most iconic landmarks in Venice so if you choose to stay there, you won’t be alone, and it won’t be cheap.
 However, if your trip is short and you want the best area to stay in Venice that you can most easily access the top sights, then San Marco is a great choice.

 The family-owned Rosa Salva hotel has been recently refurbished to provide a contemporary feel yet still housed in one of Venice’s oldest buildings.
 Still within steps of Piazza di San Marco, Rosa Salva occupies a choice location among 3 star hotels in Venice.
-Check the latest price on TripAdvisor or Booking.com.
+Check the latest price of Rosa Salva Hotel.

-Check out some of the great tours with Viator in San Marco
+Check out some of the great tours in Venice:

 - Venice Photography Walking Tour: A Day in Life of Venice